 Any other voice board changes should only be done under direct supervision from Uptivity Support.
 Done incorrectly, voice board modifications can have serious negative impact to your system.
 In addition, altering the hardware configuration of your system may void your warranty.

-The following table shows the settings that apply when configuring channels for Ai-Logix LD integrations.
+These settings apply when configuring channels for Ai-Logix LD integrations: